-Prerequisite: Admission to Teacher Education (2.7 GPA and Praxis I scores) Course to be taken the second semester of student teaching while a student is teaching on a provisional license.
+Prerequisite: Admission to Teacher Education (2.7 GPA and GACE I, Praxis I, or exemption scores) and College of Education Field Experience required documentation.

+Course is to be taken the second semester of student teaching while a student is teaching on a provisional license.
 Students will teach in the public schools under the supervision of both an experienced, qualified local mentor teacher and a university supervisor.
-The internship will be conducted on the level required for certification.
+The internship will be conducted on the level and in the field required for certification.
 Students will participate in scheduled seminars that are an integral part of the course.
-Prior application for field placement is required.

-ABED 8183 Research Design in Business Education
+ABED 8183 Advanced Research Design in Business Education

-Prerequisite: ABED 6182
+Prerequisites: ABED 6182 and 6187